 ACAT’s “Yarducopia” project connects homeowners who donate yard space and tools with volunteers who want to learn organic gardening techniques.
 Photo by Samarys Seguinot-Medina

 Most of our volunteers have had little to no gardening experience.
-Through the program, they learned how to build a garden bed on top of existing lawn using permaculture techniques.
-Participants harvested enough to supplement meals throughout the week.
-They learned new varieties, new tastes, and textures.
+Through the program, they learn how to build a garden bed on top of existing lawn using permaculture techniques.
+Participants typically harvest enough to supplement meals throughout the week, and learn new varieties, new tastes, and textures.

 If you are interested in getting involved with Yarducopia, we would love to hear from you.
 Please call 222-7714 or email garden at akaction dot org.
 Be sure to “Like” our Facebook page.